asyncapi/generator/README.md

 > warning: This package doesn't support AsyncAPI 1.x anymore.
 We recommend to upgrade to the latest AsyncAPI version using the [AsyncAPI converter](https://github.com/asyncapi/converter-js) (You can refer to [installation guide](/apps/generator//docs//installation-guide.md)).
 If you need to convert documents on the fly, you may use the [Node.js](https://github.com/asyncapi/converter-js) or [Go](https://github.com/asyncapi/converter-go) converters.

+> **Deprecation Notice**: The use of `cli.js` for documentation generation is deprecated and will be removed in future releases.
+We strongly encourage migrating to the new AsyncAPI CLI.
+The migration process is straightforward, and you can find the necessary steps in our [migration guide](/apps/generator/docs/deprecate-cli.sj-ag.md).
+Please ensure that your projects are updated accordingly to avoid any disruptions.

 <!-- toc is generated with GitHub Actions do not remove toc markers -->

 <!-- toc -->